SmnHsn/SmnHsn/README.md

-### Hi everyone!
+### Hi everyone,

-I am a civil engineer specialized in geotechnical engineering.
+I am a civil engineer specialized in geotechnical engineering and a Data Analyst!

-I am currenlty acquiring new skills in data science at LeWagon bootcamp.

 ### Languages